DealsLog in

 • Footwear manufacturers

-By sharing standardized digital files, teams can communicate more effectively and reduce misunderstandings throughout the development process.
+By working from standardized digital files, teams can communicate more effectively, reduce misunderstandings, and maintain consistency throughout the development process.

 Clinics can: